Small ball probabilities for the stochastic heat equation with colored noise: Introduction

 Small ball problems have a long history, and one can see \cite{li2001gaussian} for more surveys.
 In short, we are interested in the probability that a stochastic process $X_t$ starting at 0 stays in a small ball for a long time period, i.e.,

 where $\varepsilon>0$ is small.
 A recent paper \cite{athreya2021small} studied small ball probabilities for the solution to this type of stochastic heat equation driven by a space-time white noise and another paper \cite{foondun2022small} considered small ball probabilities for the solution to the same stochastic heat equation but under a H\"older semi-norm.
-Thanks to the Da Prato-Kwapien-Zabczyk's factorization, we may estimate the noise term and control the error in approximation by choosing a proper time interval.
-The objective of this paper is to continue this topic with colored noise.
+The objective of this paper is to continue this topic with a white-in-time but colored-in-space noise.

+Thanks to the Da Prato--Kwapien--Zabczyk's factorization and the assumption \eqref{assume1} and \eqref{assume2}, we may estimate the regularities of the stochastic term driven by a spatially homogeneous noise, which allows us to prove the critical tail bounds on the noise term as shown in Lemma \ref{larged}.

+Regarding the temporal coefficient $c_0$ in \cite{athreya2021small}, it was demonstrated that it attains a uniform bound due to the exponential decay of the correlation between two points on the spatial interval as they separate.
+The correlation decays much slower in the case of spatially homogeneous noise.
+We therefore cannot bound $c_0$ uniformly, but we could control $c_0$ in terms of $\varepsilon$ indicated in \eqref{c0}.